Mezzanine The Fine Wine Specialist

 Glassware

 The first, and usually biggest, obstacle will typically be glassware.
-In most cases, it will be necessary to order in some new larger, etched wine glasses which are capable of comfortably hold a 250ml pour with accuracy and without looking too full to the brim.
+In most cases, it will be necessary to order in some new larger, etched wine glasses which are capable of comfortably holding a 250ml pour with accuracy and without looking too full to the brim.
 Although it’s sometimes possible to still fit a 250ml pour into a smaller wine glass, if the glass is too full it will diminish the ability to swirl the wine and unlock its aromas.

 (If you are looking for such a glass, then the Plumm Everyday Red Etched (560ml) is an excellent choice.
 Speak with your Area Manager for any glassware enquiries).

-From there, as new glassware is gradually required you may choose to continue to order in the larger etched glasses, until eventually all your glassware is now equipped to facilitate both 150ml and 250ml pours.
+From there, as new glassware is gradually required you may choose to continue to order in the larger, etched glasses, until eventually all your glassware is now equipped to facilitate both 150ml and 250ml pours.

 Wine List Printing & POS Adjustment